nosqlbench/nosqlbench-docs/site/content/docs/bindings/funcref_collections.md

 value objects.
 The long input fed to the second and third functions is incremented between entries.
 Regardless of the object type provided by the second and third functions, {@link Object#toString()}
 is used to determine the key and value to add to the map.
-To create Maps of any key and value types, simply use {@link Map} with an specific key and value mapping functions.
+To create Maps of any key and value types, simply use {@link Map} with a specific key and value mapping functions.

 - long -> StringMapClob(function.LongToIntFunction: sizeFunc, function.LongFunction&lt;Object&gt;:
   keyFunc, function.LongFunction&lt;Object&gt;: valueFunc) -> String